 - A statement will be issued from the chancellor's office announcing class cancellation, or the parts of the campus to be closed, and the exact time of closure and planned reopening.
 Subsequent statements may be issued altering the time of reopening as conditions may warrant.
 When the university is closed, all but essential services will be discontinued.

 - Classes only cancelled: if classes only are cancelled, administrative and civil service employees will be required to be at their work stations.
 In order to allow adequate time to disseminate the information to those affected, any decision by the chancellor to cancel classes will normally be made prior to 7:00 A.M.
-This decision will be communicated through area radio stations.
+This decision will be communicated through text messages, mass emails, and the University’s home web and Facebook pages.

 - Administrative closure may also be declared by the chancellor for a period of up to 3 working days during the period December 23 through January 2 when such closure can be justified economically.
 Days designated for administrative closure and justified by economic circumstances during this period will be considered days of paid leave for affected faculty and staff.

 - As a general rule, the decision to effect a university closure will be made prior to the start of a normal work day, before 7:00 A.M.
-This decision will also be communicated through text messages, mass emails, and area radio stations and television stations.
-In addition, the university’s home and Facebook pages will include information regarding administrative closures.
+This decision will also be communicated through text messages, and mass emails.
+In addition, the university’s home web and Facebook pages will include information regarding administrative closures.

 - Each vice chancellor will be responsible for designating those essential units and staff necessary to maintain operations.
 Vice chancellors should pre-plan descriptions of essential services and staff in their own areas based on the necessity to provide for the safety and well-being of the campus community.